galloreggie/sql_retail_sales_p1/README.md

 	WHERE category = 'Beauty'
 ```

-**5.Query to find all transactions where the total_sale is greater than 1000.**
+**5. Query to find all transactions where the total_sale is greater than 1000.**
 ```sql
 SELECT *
 FROM retail_sales
 WHERE total_sale > 1000
 ```

-**6.Query to find the total number of transactions (transaction_id) made by each gender in each category.**
+**6. Query to find the total number of transactions (transaction_id) made by each gender in each category.**
 ```sql
 SELECT COUNT(transactions_id), gender, category
 FROM retail_sales
 GROUP BY gender, category
 ```

-**7.Query to calculate the average sale for each month.
+**7. Query to calculate the average sale for each month.
 Find out best selling month in each year.**
 ```sql
 SELECT * FROM
 	(